enspiral/handbook/contributing.md

 # Contributing to the handbook

+Anything marked with a `*` in the menu is an article that needs some work.
+If you're looking for a way to help out, filling in those stubs would be a good place to start :)

+You can update the menu by editng the `SUMMARY.md` file.

 ## The Github Method

 Github is a platform that is mostly used by developers to manage software projects: it allows many contributors to all work on a single project without stepping on each other's toes.
 It has a system for storing files and proposing changes to them in a managed way.
 (This is based on an amazing free technology called git.)